Daniel-KM/Omeka-plugin-ArchiveRepertory/README.md

 Protecting your files
 ---------------------

 This plugin simplifies direct access to your files.
-That's not a main issue if they are in public domain or you don't care about hotlinking and bandwidth theft.
+That’s not a main issue if they are in public domain or you don’t care about hotlinking and bandwidth theft.

 Anyway, if you want to protect them, you can adapt the following code to your